Clooos/Bubble-Card/README.md

 You have access to all the global JS functions, but you have also access to:

 - `getWeatherIcon` can be used to return a weather icon based on a state that return the weather.
 For example, you can can do this `${subButtonIcon[2].setAttribute("icon", getWeatherIcon(hass.states['sensor.weather_forecast_daily'].attributes.forecast[0]?.condition))}` to change the third sub-button icon to today's weather icon, `.forecast[1]?.condition` is for tomorrow...
-- `hass.formatEntityState(state)` can be used to transtale a state (Can also be used to get a state unit, without the need to add it manually).
-- `hass.formatEntityAttributeValue(state, "attribute")` can be used to translate an attribute (Can also be used to get a state unit, without the need to add it manually).

   You will have to create a template sensor for that.
 Here is what you can add in your `configuration.yaml`:
   ```yaml